-Agricultural Policy Action Plan
+Agricultural Policy Action Plan (APAP)

-The challenges facing the agricultural, forestry and fisheries (AFF) sectors are numerous: Rising input costs, an uneven international trade environment, lack of developmental infrastructure (rail, harbour, electricity) and a rapidly evolving policy and production environment.
-At the same time, transformation of the AFF sectors has been slow and tentative.
+The challenges facing the agricultural, forestry and fisheries sectors are numerous:

+- rising input costs - an uneven international trade environment - lack of developmental infrastructure (rail, harbour, electricity) - a rapidly evolving policy and production environment - transformation of the agriculture, forestry and fisheries sectors has been slow and tentative.

-Based on this analysis of the various challenges within the AFF sectors the Agriculture, Forestry and Fisheries Strategic Framework was developed to outline appropriate responses to these challenges.
-The APAP aims to translate these high-level responses offered in the AFF Strategic Framework into tangible, concrete steps.
+Based on this analysis of the various challenges within the agriculture, forestry and fisheries sectors, the Agriculture, Forestry and Fisheries Strategic Framework was developed to outline appropriate responses to these challenges.
+The APAP aims to translate these high-level responses offered in the Agriculture, Forestry and Fisheries Strategic Framework into tangible, concrete steps.